-- Record on demand to central location-records calls on demand which are saved to a centralized location (defined in the Call Recording page of CallCenter Configuration, see page 12-7); this option requires a Recording Seat license to be available. - Record on demand to extension VM-records calls on demand which are saved to the extension agent's voicemail box.
+- Record on demand to central location-records calls on demand, which are saved to a centralized location (defined in Recording) Configuration on the CallCenter Management menu - see page 13-1); this option requires a Recording Seat license to be available. - Record on demand to extension VM-records calls on demand, which are saved to the extension's voicemail box.

-Note: When retrieving voice mail as an email, if the voice mail file has a recorded file attached, the recorded file is not forwarded in the email..
+Note: When retrieving voice mail as an email, if the voice mail file has a recorded file attached, the recorded file is not forwarded in the email.